 Anonymous reports may be made through EthicsPoint via telephone (1-844-675-7686) or online at https://akima.ethicspoint.com.
 Regarding all other reporting, if requested to do so, the company will consider keeping the identity of the person disclosing such information confidential insofar as doing so does not impede an investigation or resolution of the matter.
-The company has the necessary controls in place to ensure the confidentiality of whistleblowers and other confidential reporting parties.
+The company has the necessary controls in place to ensure the confidentiality of whistleblowers and others making confidential reports.